Why Ditching NAFTA Could Hurt America's Farmers More Than Mexico's

 His family has been growing strawberries in California for generations and selling them under the name Driscoll's.
 Today, it's the biggest berry producer in the world.

 In the early 1990s, the Reiter family started growing strawberries and raspberries in Mexico, in addition to California.
-They found regions in Mexico where the climate allowed them to grow the fruit — especially raspberries — during seasons of the year when it hadn't been feasible back home.
-"Our move really was for year-round product, and quality," says Reiter, who is executive chairman of Reiter Associated Companies.
+It found regions in Mexico where the climate allowed them to grow the fruit — especially raspberries — during seasons of the year when it hadn't been feasible back home.
+"Our move really was for year-round product, and quality," says Reiter, who is executive chairman of Reiter Associated Cos.

 The North American Free Trade Agreement went into effect at that same time, in 1994.
 But that's coincidence, Reiter says; NAFTA had very little to do with the move into Mexico.
 "To tell you the truth, we paid minimal attention to that," he says.

 Many U.S. fruit and vegetable growers have made the same move over the past two decades.
 They've all done it to expand their growing season, and also to cut costs.
-Farmworkers in Mexico get paid very little, compared to workers in the U.S.
+Farmworkers in Mexico get paid very little, compared with workers in the U.S.

-Garland Reiter says that when he got to Mexico and met his Mexican partners, he discovered another reason to locate there.
+Reiter says that when he got to Mexico and met his Mexican partners, he discovered another reason to locate there.
 "They're farmers.
 They want to be farmers.
 That is their industry," he says.
 There's excitement about new fruit varieties, and new methods of growing crops.

 Since 1992, raspberry exports from Mexico to the U.S. have gone from zero to $500 million each year.
 The increase in strawberry exports is similar.
 Total Mexican shipments of fruits and vegetables to the U.S. have increased by nine times over the last 25 years, to $12 billion a year.
-People in the industry say that most of that increase is a result of U.S. companies setting up production in Mexico.
+People in the industry say most of that increase is a result of U.S. companies setting up production in Mexico.

 President Trump's criticism of trade with Mexico has unsettled the industry.
 He has talked about possibly taxing imports from Mexico or renegotiating NAFTA.
 Mexican officials have threatened to retaliate against American exports.

-But Garland Reiter says such moves would just force Americans to pay a little more for Mexican fruit.
+But Reiter says such moves would just force Americans to pay a little more for Mexican fruit.
 It wouldn't bring production back to the U.S.

 "If you look at the magnitude of the investment in Mexico, there's no way that's coming back to California," he says.
 "There's absolutely no way."

-He'll keep growing in Mexico, in part, because it would be hard for Americans to replace Mexican production with fresh berries from somewhere else.
+He'll keep growing in Mexico, in part because it would be hard for Americans to replace Mexican production with fresh berries from somewhere else.

 Yet the situation on the other side of the trade equation, for U.S exports to Mexico, is considerably different.